iterative/dvc.org/content/docs/command-reference/add.md

 Only the hash values of the `dir/` directory (with `.dir` file extension) and `file2` have been cached.

-## Example: Large external data {#straight-to-cache}
+## Example: External data

 Sometimes you may want to add a large dataset currently found in an external location.
 But what if there's not enough disk space to download the data?
+Here's one method!

-The `--out` option lets you add external data in a way that it's
-<abbr>cached</abbr> first, and then linked to a given path inside the
+The `--out` option lets you add external so that it's linked to a given path inside the <abbr>workspace</abbr> after being copied to the <abbr>cache</abbr>.
-<abbr>workspace</abbr>.
 Combined with
 [symlinking](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 an
 [external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache),